The Mountaineers (club): History

 Originally a Seattle-based part of the Mazamas, a Portland based group founded in 1894, The Mountaineers formed their own branch shortly after the 1906 Mazamas Mount Baker expedition and dubbed themselves "The Mountaineers" with 110 charter members.
 The club constitution was officially adopted in 1907 by a membership of 151.
 Among these original members were Henry Landes (University of Washington geology dean and later acting president), Edmond S. Meany (the father of the University of Washington Forestry school), the photographer Asahel Curtis, and Seattle photographer and North Cascades guide Lawrence Denny Lindsley.

 The activities initially were local walks with the first trip being a hike through Fort Lawton to the West Point Lighthouse (now part of Discovery Park).
 The first mountain climbing trip was Mount Si.
 In 1907, 65 members made a group climb of Mount Olympus and exploration of the Olympic Mountains.
 The next year a summit of Mount Baker was organized, followed by Mount Rainier in 1909.
 In 1915, a club outing became the first sizable group to hike around Mount Rainier and established the route that would later become known as the Wonderland Trail.

 From 1907 to 1995, new climbs in the Cascades were reported in the Mountaineers Annual.
 Since 2004, the Northwest Mountaineering Journal (NWMJ), hosted by the Mountaineers, has recorded this information.

 21st century

 In the first 100 years since the club's founding it expanded to over 10,000 active members and expanded its offerings from a single annual alpine climb to a range of activities..
-Classes are offered beyond climbing skills including nature photography. navigation and first aid.
+Classes are offered beyond climbing skills including nature photography, kayaking, snowshoeing,navigation and first aid.
 A thirty-hour wilderness first aid course called Mountaineering Oriented First Aid (MOFA) was produced by the organization.
 The organization is home to The Mountaineers Players which perform in the organization's Forest Theatre on the Kitsap Peninsula.